The Star Tarot Card

 Our ancestors had to struggle to survive during the long winter months.

 Some of our ancestors had to constantly look towards the end of winter and keeping their mind’s eye on the end of winter and the beginning months that preceded spring.

-Even those ancestors who lived in africa and in the meditarranean, had to keep watchful eye on the procession of the seasons for agricultural reasons.
+Even those ancestors who lived in Africa and in the Mediterranean had to keep watchful eye on the procession of the seasons for agricultural reasons.